-Welcome to this lesson today on homeostasis.
-Today you will be learning about how homeostasis allows your body to maintain a constant internal environment.
+Welcome to this lesson on homeostasis.
+Today you will be learning about how homeostasis allows your body to maintain a constant internal environment:

-So homeostasis is basically the maintenance of a constant internal environment.
+Homeostasis is the maintenance of a constant internal environment.

-Homeostasis maintains the makeup and volume of extracellular fluids and cells, tissues, organs, and organ systems all function together in order to try and maintain homeostasis.
+Homeostasis maintains the makeup and volume of extracellular fluids.
+Cells, tissues, organs, and organ systems all function together in order to try to maintain homeostasis.

-Within our body we have sensors, integrators, and effectors that will interact together to help maintain homeostasis.
+Within our body, we also have sensors, integrators, and effectors that will interact to help maintain homeostasis.

-Sensors: Sensors or sensory receptors are cells that sense a stimulus or a change and they're found throughout our body.
-The eye is a visual for this, but you actually have various different types of sensory receptors all throughout your body that detect changes or detect a stimulus.
+Sensors, or sensory receptors, are cells found throughout our body that sense a stimulus or change.
+The eye is a visual for this, but you actually have different types of sensory receptors all throughout your body that detect changes or detect a stimulus.

-These will all work together in order to maintain homeostasis, so sensory receptors in your body will detect some sort of stimulus or some sort of change within your body.
-That information will then be sent to the integrator, which is your brain and your brain will gather that information and process it and then it will determine an appropriate response that needs to occur for homeostasis to be maintained.
+These types of cells will all work together in order to maintain homeostasis.
+Sensory receptors will detect some sort of stimulus or change within your body.
+That information will then be sent to the integrator, which is your brain.
+Your brain will gather that information and process it, and then determine the appropriate response necessary for homeostasis to be maintained.
 Whatever response it decides is appropriate, it will send that information to your effectors, which are your gland or muscle cells, to carry out that response to maintain homeostasis.

 These are two ways that homeostasis is maintained.
-Negative feedback is one of the main mechanisms of maintaining homeostasis.
-Positive feedback does occur in your body, but it doesn't have a massive role in homeostasis.
+Negative feedback is one of the main mechanisms for maintaining homeostasis.
+Positive feedback does occur in your body, but it doesn't have a large role in homeostasis.

-If you're more interested about that, you can do a little bit more research on what positive and negative feedback are.
-But for this lesson you just need to know that they're both mechanisms of control in order to help maintain homeostasis.
+If you're interested in that, you can do a little bit more research on what positive and negative feedback are.
+But for this lesson, you just need to know that they're both mechanisms of control in order to help maintain homeostasis.

-So this lesson has been an overview on homeostasis.
-You learned more about the details of how sensors, integrators, & effectors work together to maintain homeostasis.
-You also learned that negative & positive feedback are both mechanisms of control to help maintain homeostasis.
+This lesson has been an overview of homeostasis.
+You learned more about the details of how sensors, integrators, and effectors work together to maintain homeostasis.
+You also learned that negative and positive feedback are both mechanisms of control to help maintain homeostasis.